 What’s a safe white noise machine for Baby?

 If you're in the market for a white noise machine that offers noise at a safe level, look no further than SNOObear and SNOObie.
-I designed both of these white noise machines with sleep and safety top of mind.
-For example, I made sure that SNOObie's volume automatically decreases when off its charging dock to make extra sure it’s never too loud for little ears.
-And, of course, my award-winning smart bassinet SNOO plays white noise throughout all naps and night sleeps.
-SNOO also temporarily ups the intensity of the white noise if your baby is upset…then gradually reduces the sound to a lower level when Baby calms, which takes all of the guesswork out of adjusting decibels for Baby.
+Both white noise machines were created with sleep and safety top of mind.
+SNOObies volume automatically decreases when off its charging dock to make extra sure it’s never too loud for little ears.
+And, of course, SNOO plays white noise throughout all naps and night sleeps.
+SNOO also temporarily ups the intensity of the white noise if your baby is upset…then gradually reduces the sound to a lower level when Baby calms, which takes all the guesswork out of adjusting decibels for Baby.
 All levels of SNOO sound were designed with a Baby's ears in mind.

 Is SNOO safe for babies’ hearing?

 Yes!
-SNOO’s white noise perfectly safe for babies’ little ears!
-The sound on SNOO’s blue level is 68 to 70 decibels and the sound on the orange level—when the baby is crying hard—is ~86 decibels, which is still significantly less intense than a baby’s own cries that can reach or exceed 100 decibels.
-Remember, SNOO only gets louder when your baby fusses, and it quickly reduces as your baby calms.
-So, SNOO is only ever at max volume for approximately 4 minutes.
-Plus, we have different volume level options in the our app, so if you would like to set the volume to the lowest level, you can.
+SNOO’s white noise is perfectly safe for babies’ little ears!
+SNOO quietly shushes all night between 55 and 70 decibels (you choose).
+And when your baby is upset, the sound briefly bumps up, but never exceeds 85 decibels...a level that is still significantly less intense than a baby’s own cries.
+It’s important to remember that SNOO only gets louder when your baby fusses—and it quickly reduces its intensity as your baby calms.
+So, SNOO is only ever at max volume for approximately 4 minutes!
+Moreover, when Consumer Reports independently measured the decibel level of SNOO’s white noise at a distance to approximate where your baby’s head would be, they concluded that SNOO never reached a dangerous level.
+(PS: SNOO features different volume level options in our App, so if you would like to set the volume to the lowest level, you can.)

 Final Thoughts on White Noise Safety